top of page

 Persist or cache data on a single device or sync data to multiple devices with CloudKit.

-Many of Apple platform developers don't get to this point.
-You only get here if you have a mature application with some customers, hopefully.
-I can say projects that are proof of concept, or MVP might be far off from an offline feature, or maybe not.
+Many developers for Apple's platform don't reach this point.
+You typically arrive here with a mature application that has some customers, ideally.
+Projects that are merely proofs of concept or MVPs might be far from implementing an offline feature, or perhaps not.

-So what's does this refreshAllObjects() method does?
-When you call this method, it will cause all managed objects that are currently registered with the managed object context to be reset, discarding any unsaved changes and fetching the latest values from their persistent store.
+So, what does the refreshAllObjects() method do?
+When you invoke this method, it resets all managed objects currently registered with the managed object context.
+This discards any unsaved changes and fetches the latest values from their persistent store.

-This is useful when you have multiple contexts and you want to ensure that changes made in one context are reflected in another context.
-For example, you may have a background context that updates data from a remote server, and you want to ensure that the main context, which is responsible for displaying the data to the user, is always up-to-date.
+This method proves beneficial when you have multiple contexts and aim to ensure changes made in one context are mirrored in another.
+For instance, you might have a background context updating data from a remote server.
+In such cases, it's essential to ensure that the main context, which displays the data to users, remains current.

-It's important to note that calling "refreshAllObjects" can have performance implications, as it will cause all registered objects to be refetched from their persistent store.
-Therefore, you should use this method judiciously and only when necessary to ensure that your app's data is up-to-date.
+However, it's vital to understand that calling refreshAllObjects can impact performance.
+This is because it prompts all registered objects to be refetched from their persistent store.
+Hence, you should employ this method judiciously, ensuring your app's data remains updated, but without compromising efficiency.

 let contextToUse = newBackgroundContext